 After a certain amount of time, products are likely to develop bacterial contamination.
 Certain ingredients will also begin to break down, and this can cause oxidative damage to your skin cells.

 Unfortunately, it’s not required for cosmetic companies to print expiration dates on their products or packaging, unless they are producing a sunscreen.
-Some do, but if the products that you are using don’t state this, here are some general shelf life guidelines that you can follow:
+Some, like Introstem, do, but if the products that you are using don’t state this, here are some general shelf life guidelines that you can follow:

 - Creams – 6-12 months – shelf life is shortened for products that are preservative-free

 - Sunscreen – the FDA mandates that the shelf life for sunscreen products is 12 months

 - Serums – this depends on what they contain.
 Certain ingredients, such as vitamin C and retinol, are less stable than others